ambientWave/Inventory-Management-SPA/README.md

  <img alt="Screenshot" src="https://raw.githubusercontent.com/ambientWave/Inventory-Management-SPA/main/public/Image_1.png">
 </picture>

-## Instructions for Running the Already-hosted Application
+## Instructions for Running the Online-hosted Application

-To run the hosted application correctly, you must download and install the npm package 'json-server' that acts as our storing database then navigate your way in the terminal to your working directory and put the JSON shipped with the project\
-in your working directory that would act as the database table; the JSON file is located [here](https://raw.githubusercontent.com/ambientWave/Inventory-Management-SPA/main/json-server_package_db.json).
+To run the hosted application correctly, you must download and install the npm package 'json-server' that acts as our storing database, then navigate your way in the terminal to your working directory, and download the JSON file shipped with the project in your working directory that would act as the database table; the JSON file is located [here](https://raw.githubusercontent.com/ambientWave/Inventory-Management-SPA/main/json-server_package_db.json).
 Finally, run the following line: